-Diamondbacks hit 3 homers in row to open game vs Phillies
+Diamondbacks open with 3 HRs, set team mark with 7 in Philly

-PHILADELPHIA (AP) — The Arizona Diamondbacks got to play an early round of Home Run Derby in Philly.
+PHILADELPHIA (AP) — The Arizona Diamondbacks got to play Home Run Derby in Philly.

 The Diamondbacks hit three straight home runs to open the game against Philadelphia Phillies pitcher Jerad Eickhoff on Monday night.